Rita Mulier

-Rita Mulier (born 1934) is a Belgian feminist author and economist.
+Rita Mulier (20 June 1934 – 20 April 2026) was a Belgian feminist author and economist.
 Writing for De nieuwe maand (The New Month), she set up the Vrouwen Overleg Komitee (VOK, Women's Consultation Committee) and played a role in the women's liberation movement in Belgium.
 She focused on mother's rights in the workplace and held a post in the Flemish Community from 1991 until 1996.
 She was recognised with a baronetcy and published her autobiography in 1999.

 Early life

 Rita Mulier was born in 1934 in Kortrijk, Flanders, Belgium.
 She was the eighth of nine children.
 She survived World War II then studied law and economics at Leuven University, on the insistence of her father who was a political activist.
 She was the only female editor of the student newspaper, writing about women's issues whilst studying how women in Belgium only had as much rights as children and the mentally disabled.
 Whilst at university Mulier met her husband, with whom she had six children (one dying in premature birth).
 She then decided to take the oral contraceptive pill, going against her Catholic upbringing.